morgdalaine/morgdalaine-roll20/Crossed-Fates/README.md

 # Run the build process
 $ npm run gulp:watch
 ```

-This will create 2 files <sheet-name>.html and <sheet-name>.css.
+This will create 2 files CrossedFates.html and CrossedFates.css.
 The watch command allows for any saved changes to automatically build the html and css from the pug and stylus files.